TeamHG-Memex/domain-discovery-crawler/README.rst

   should be ``text`` if ``page_clf`` takes text as input, or ``text_url`` if ``page_clf`` takes a dict with "text" and "url" keys as input.
+- ``login_credentials`` (optional): path to a file with login credentials in JSON: a list of dicts with "url", "login" and "password" fields.

 Settings: